Rumindu/my-notes/TS-Academind/59Creating-a-first-class.md

 # Class
+- to run ts compiler in watching mode `tsc -w`
 - convention to the naming class is
 	1. Use a noun for naming it
 	2. Begin from a capital letter